Fire challenge: Reactions

-The Huffington Post, in response to viewing a video of a youth attempting the challenge: "We're basically speechless.
+Writing for The Huffington Post, in response to viewing a video of a youth attempting the challenge, Andres Jauregui stated on the behalf of his coworkers: "We're basically speechless.
 We hang out with guys who eat lightbulbs, and we're still shocked.
-Granted, those guys are trained professional performers, where as this appears to be a misguided youth.
+Granted, those guys are trained professional performers, where as [sic] this appears to be a misguided youth.
 The scariest part is that he's not the only person who is doing this."

-Writing for the Washington Post, Caitlin Dewey noted "YouTube has known its fair share of dangerous, destructive and ill-advised trends, but even by those standards, the "fire challenge" hits new lows."
+Writing for The Washington Post, Caitlin Dewey noted "YouTube has known its fair share of dangerous, destructive and ill-advised trends, but even by those standards, the 'fire challenge' hits new lows."

 Multiple local and state fire departments have spoken out against the fire challenge, often citing the significant harm and the unpredictability of fire for their reasoning.